suzumura/graph500/README.md

 The license of the code is Apache License, Version 2.0.

 Here is how you build and run our code.

-# graph500 benchmarking tool
+All the detailed technical information is described in the above our paper.

 ## Build